What’s an Air Conditioning Dry Charge?

 Over the past decade, both the U.S. and Canadian governments have instructed that all makers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
 These refrigerants have been commonly used in air conditioners and heat pumps for many decades.
 The R-22 and HCFC mandates are intended to have the HVAC industry shift to a more environmentally friendly refrigerant with a technical code R410A.
 R410A has been verified to be safer for the environment.

 In late 2010 reputable air conditioning firms began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 These units are more commonly called “dry charged units”.
-These A/C units can legally be sold and installed which permits your Columbus area HVAC contractor to charge the unit on-site with R22.
+These A/C units can legally be sold and installed which permits your the U.S. area HVAC contractor to charge the unit on-site with R22.
 R22 is still legal for AC repair or service a while longer.
-The reason for these Dry Charged Units is to give the greater Columbus area a more simple and affordable replacement option for central air conditioners and heat pumps.
+The reason for these Dry Charged Units is to give the greater the U.S. area a more simple and affordable replacement option for central air conditioners and heat pumps.
 However, these units also bypass the spirit of the mandates, which was to help the environment by introducing more environment friendly solutions.

-Columbus homeowners should understand that these Dry Charged Units are allowed in the U.S. and Canada.
+the U.S. homeowners should understand that these Dry Charged Units are allowed in the U.S. and Canada.
 Because of some key ambiguities in the written policies, the entire outdoor unit is technically deemed a replacement “part”.
 These days, condensers or heat pumps intended for use in a replacement R-22 system are often referred to as “Dry Charge” or “Nitrogen Charged” systems.
 The following are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Does it make sense to buy a Dry Charge Air Conditioning Unit?